Chairman’s Grants

 $200,000

-To support the food security network at the West Newton Family Navigation Center.
+• To support and launch a food security network for families who will reside at the West Newton Family Navigation Center.